Administrative case management definition

 • Administrative leave means placing an employee on leave pursuant to state law.
 Nothing in the Title IX regulations precludes a recipient from placing a non-student employee respondent on administrative leave during the pendency of a grievance process, provided that Massachusetts laws are followed.

-• Base Management Fee means the base management fee, calculated quarterly in arrears, equal to 25% of the Fee Amount;
+• Base Management Fee means the base management fee, calculated and payable quarterly in arrears, in an amount equal to one-fourth of 1.50% of the Company’s Equity.

 • Utilization management section means “you or your authorized representative.”
 Your representative will also receive all notices and benefit determinations.